ryco117/distort-server/docs/README.md

 <a name="signatures"></a>
 * **/signatures**
     * **GET** - Sign text
-        - Body Parameters:
+        - Query parameters:
 	        - `plaintext`: string; the text to sign
 	    - Return: server-message object; hexadecimal string encoding of the requested signature
 	* **POST** - Verify signature
-        - Body Parameters:
+        - Body parameters:
 	        - `peerId`: string; the IPFS identity of the signing peer
 	        - `accountName`: string; the account of the signing peer
 	        - `plaintext`: string; the text to verify was signed by the specified peer